 '''

 set outputDir ./Tutorial_Created_Data/cpu_output

 puts $outputDir

-./Tutorial Created Data/cpu output
+./Tutorial_Created_Data/cpu_output

 '''

 Commands can also be nested inside other commands within brackets, [], which are evaluated from left to right in a bottom-up manner.
 The Tcl interpreter recursively processes the strings within the brackets as a new Tcl script.
 A nested command can also contain other nested commands.
 The result of a nested command is passed up into the higher-level command, which is then processed.